phara0n/ecar-project/docs/for_mehd.md

 ### Recommendations

-- ⚠️ Add proper API documentation using Swagger/OpenAPI
+- ⚠️ Add detailed docstrings to all remaining viewsets for complete API documentation
 - ⚠️ Set up continuous integration for API tests
 - ⚠️ Implement additional security measures for production